Project-Be-Better/learning-cpp/README.md

 # 📚 Learning C++ Progress Tracker

+# Note :
+## 20250415
+I realised that I am all over the place, jumping in an out, ebbing and flowing.
+Although it is alright to have a bit of chaos, I looked around and realised that I am not going deep enough to have that sense of understanding to scare away my imposter syndrome.
+So I looked around and found this site called learncpp.com which covers all the topics in depth, really and the downside being I will be a bit more slower.
+I guess it is much preferrable to a whale and gulp my Krill slow and get awesome in a consistent manner rather than feeding my already substratial mental drag

+So I will be using a hybrid method rather than going EV only (brr.. )

+I have also decided against using AI tools being active parter and have decided to relegate them to being passive partners, like a mentor, guiding me to solve issues only when needed, else it is going to etch away on my muscle memory

+BR<br>
+Sree

+# Log

 | Day   | Date       | Topic                                                                 | Status | Code Example / Link                                    |
 | ----- | ---------- | --------------------------------------------------------------------- | ------ | ------------------------------------------------------ |
 | Day 1 | 2025-03-30 | Header Files, Guards, Cmake                                           | Done   | [D001 Summary](./D001-header-files/README.md)          |